elenderg/PAL-1000/instruções de compilação.md

 `If the compiler's abort flag is set, exit.`
 `Add a monikette to the routine reference given the rider's token.` `Move the rider (compiler rules). `
-``
+`
-`219.
-Whew!
+219. Whew!
 Made it.
 Run it, open the daughter in the blue, and List her.
 Then open the listing, find "ROUTINES:" (no quotes) and you'll see a lot of scratches, intermediates, and fragments hanging on our routines.
-I've inserted some source lines in the listing below, in blue, to make the fragments easier to understand (the fragments generated by each statement appear below the source):``
+I've inserted some source lines in the listing below, in blue, to make the fragments easier to understand (the fragments generated by each statement appear below the source):

-`ROUTINES:`
+`ROUTINES:

-To abort with a string:` `
+`To abort with a string:` `
 `/routine/abort from/given/with/using [string]/yes/no/no/no//0/0/00000000/`
 `/variable/parameter/yes/string/string/string/string/00000000/no/1/no////`
 `/variable/scratch/yes/~S7063//flag/flag/00000000/no/1/no////`